ishan-mishra/sample-website-2/index.md

 I am an astronomy graduate student at Cornell University.
 Learn more about my interests [here](/about/about.md).
 To learn more about my background, check out my [CV](/CV.pdf).

-You can use the [editor on GitHub](https://github.com/BastienBrugger/BastienBrugger.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This website has been mad using Markdown.
+I use the [editor on GitHub](https://github.com/ishan-mishra/sample-website-2/edit/master/index.md) to maintain and preview the content for my website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in the site, from the content in your Markdown files.

-### Markdown
+### What is Markdown?

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for